+The first subcutaneous dose should be given at week 8 following the intravenous dose.
+For the posology of the subsequent subcutaneous dosing regimen, see section 4.2 of the STELARA solution for injection (vial) and solution for injection in prefilled syringe SmPC.

-The safety and efficacy of STELARA for the treatment of Crohn’s disease or ulcerative colitis in children less than 18 years have not yet been established.
+The safety and efficacy of STELARA for the treatment of Crohn’s disease in paediatric patients weighing less than 40 kg or ulcerative colitis in children less than 18 years have not yet been established.
 No data are available.

 Method of administration